Moon and Earth

 European space ecosystem.

-We collaborate with partners across space resources, robotics, and mission operations to move autonomy from research into deployable systems.
+We are building partnerships across space resources, robotics, and mission operations to move autonomy from research into deployment.

-Autonomy modules for spacecraft, rovers, orbital servicing systems, and robotic infrastructure.
+Autonomy modules for spacecraft, rovers, orbital servicing, and robotic infrastructure.
+Early partners shape the requirements.

 For robotics partners